openHPI/codeocean/LOCAL_SETUP.md

 vagrant up

 ### Trouble shooting
+(sometimes, particularly if VirtualBox is running under Windows as the host sysstem, parts of the provision script are) not executed. vagrant up does not show error messages but later on the trouble starts.

 ln -s /etc/nginx/sites-available/code_ocean /etc/nginx/sites-enabled <= Failed (no such directory)

 #### Make docker daemon useable without sudo